 We have also performed the fit with a model including the reflection component rfxconv, called rdb-rfxconv-pl-xmm.
 As before, in order to take into account structures visible in the RGS spectra, we have added three gaussians to the model.
-As before we have tied parameters of the RGS to the corresponding parameters of the PN from the same observation except for the parameter $kT{bb}$ that was
+As before we have tied parameters of the RGS to the corresponding parameters of the PN from the same observation except for the parameter kT{bb} that was left free to vary among the three observations.
+Note also that for the these fits the inclination angle is fixed to the corresponding values we found from the NuSTARspectra.
+Results are reported in Table 5.3, and are in good agreement with those obtained for the NuSTAR spectrum.

-Figure 4.1: NuSTAR spectra of Ser X-1 and best-fitting model together with residuals in units of sigma for the corresponding model.
+Figure 5.1: NuSTAR spectra of Ser X-1 and best-fitting model together with residuals in units of sigma for the corresponding model.
 These are: Top left: 'gauss' - Top right: 'diskline' - Bottom left: 'rdb-reflio' - Bottom right: 'rdb-rfxconv'.
 Dashed lines indicate the blackbody component, dotted lines indicate the reflection components (i.e. the Gaussian or Diskline profile for the iron line, top panels, or the self-consistent reflection component, bottom panels, respectively), and the dashed-dotted lines indicate the comptonized component.